Caring for Your Flowers

 The reason for re-cutting stems & not just placing into water is because the bottom of the stems form a seal when they are out of water, preventing them from being able to take up more water.

-Ensure all the leaves & foliage below the water line is removed (this creates bacteria which will shorten the life of your flowers).
+Ensure all the leaves & foliage below the water line are removed (this creates bacteria which will shorten the life of your flowers).

 Keep out of direct sunlight & away from radiators & draughts.